leticiafossato/pet-adoption-system/README.md

 - Implement a search by image;

 ### Thanks
-A special thanks for the IronHack teachers, who helped me a lot during the development of project.<br>
+A special thanks for IronHack teachers, who helped me a lot during the development of project.<br>
 <a href="https://github.com/aguiarandre">André Aguiar</a><br>
 Yuri Felix Guimarães